Crystal427/Crystydatasetprocess/README.md

 # Crystydatasetprocess
-Some ProcessScript used on my own dataset
+**Some ProcessScript used on my own dataset**
+1.Qwen DatasetGeneration script
+Can process specifc dataset to QwenFintuning Format

-RWKVProcessWorld used to erase all square and "/n" and replace specific mark"####" onto /n to match dataset format requirment.
+2.RWKVProcess used to erase all square and "/n" and replace specific mark"####" onto /n to match dataset format requirment.